BettercareHealth/bettercare/child-healthcare/scrub.md

 ### 5-13 What is cholera?

 Cholera is a severe, highly infectious form of watery diarrhoea which is common in undeveloped countries.
 Cholera occurs in epidemics as has happened in some areas of South Africa in recent years.
-It is caused by a bowel infection with Vibrio cholerae.
+It is caused by a bowel infection with *Vibrio cholerae*.
 The stools in cholera as typically watery with small pieces (flecks) of mucus (‘rice water stools’).
 Cholera can rapidly lead to dehydration and death, even in adults.
 Always think of cholera if there is a local epidemic, especially with severe dehydration in an older child.

 ### 5-14 What is dysentery?

 Dysentery is a form of diarrhoea where the stool is not simply watery, but also contains visible blood and mucus.
 Dysentery is usually caused by organisms which invade and damage the bowel wall.
 These children usually look ill (toxic) and have a high temperature.
-Dysentery is usually caused by Shigella, Salmonella, Campylobacter, Amoeba and some types of E. coli.
+Dysentery is usually caused by Shigella, Salmonella, Campylobacter, Amoeba and some types of *E. coli*.
 The commonest cause of dysentery is Shigella.
 Dysentery is severe if there are signs of dehydration.

 Dysentery is diarrhoea containing blood and mucus.